 What to Do: Itinerary for One Day in Bryce Canyon National Park

-The two best things to do at Bryce Canyon National Park, especially if you only have a day, are view the canyon and hike.
-There’s a lot of really cool hikes to do, but if you only have energy for one hike in a day, I’d suggest the Navajo Loop.
-(Check out all the other trails in Bryce Canyon.)
+The best things to do at Bryce Canyon National Park, especially if you only have a day, are view the canyon, see the hoodoos, and hike.

-1. Hike the Navajo Loop Trail Down Wall Street
+Hike the Most Popular Trail: Navajo Loop Trail Down Wall Street

 Elevation Gain: 515 feet